nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/2. Classification/1. Classification metrics/readme.md

 - gives combined idea about precision and recall metrics .
 - maximum when precision is equal to recall.
-- punishes extreme values more , it is an effective evaluation metrics when false posetive and false negatives are equally costly adding more data doesn't effectively change the outcome true negative is high
+- punishes extreme values more , it is an effective evaluation metrics when
+- false posetive and false negatives are equally costly
+- adding more data doesn't effectively change the outcome
+- true negative is high

 **Confusion matrix**

+- It is a table with combinations of predicted and actual values.

 **ROC curve**